 After submission, the Lead Applicant will receive an automatic email confirmation.
 Once submitted you are not able to make further changes to your application.

-he Concept Note application can only be submitted until <… 2016>, 16:00 hours Bucharest time (EET).
+The Concept Note application can only be submitted until <… 2016>, 16:00 hours Bucharest time (EET).